wiz0u/WTelegramClient/README.md

 - Sequential or parallel automated steps based on API requests/responses
 - Real-time monitoring of incoming Updates/Messages
 - Download/upload of files/media
+- or even a full-featured interactive client

 It has been tested in a Console app, WinForms app, ASP.NET webservice.
 Secret chats (end-to-end encryption, PFS) and connection to CDN DCs have not been tested yet.

 Please don't use this library for Spam or Scam.
-Respect Telegram [Terms of Service](https://telegram.org/tos) or you might get banned from Telegram servers.
+Respect Telegram [Terms of Service](https://telegram.org/tos) as well as the [API Terms of Service](https://core.telegram.org/api/terms) or you might get banned from Telegram servers.

 Developers feedbacks are welcome in the Telegram support group [@WTelegramClient](https://t.me/WTelegramClient)
 You can also check our [📖 Frequently Asked Questions](https://github.com/wiz0u/WTelegramClient/blob/master/FAQ.md) for more help and troubleshooting guide.